DirectRTX/Simple-Ad-Network/README.md

 ## Automation With Cron Jobs

+There is one cron file that must run every day, without fail.
+Technically, if it fails, it would be a game ender.
+When it runs the next day, it'll catchup all of the stats.
+But it's pretty important that it runs every day.

+We suggest using <a href="https://cron-job.org">Cron-Job.org</a>.
+It tends to be more reliable to server-based cron jobs and logs everything.
+Go there and create an account.
+During the account creation process, it's very important that you select `UTC` as your timezone.
+It's the last option in the timezone selector.
+Every file of the script is setup ensure UTC is being used as the timezone.

 ## Holy Shit!
 It's All Setup!

 You are now the proud owner of a fully functioning ad network.
 And not just any network.
 One that's going to handle an unlimited amount of traffic for you and cost you less than $10/month.
 You will literally be able to handle more traffic than some networks that are running hundreds of ad servers.
 It doesn't get any better than that.